 The restaurant was all out of oysters, so east London MC D Double E settled for fish and chips instead.
-Then he handed the menu back to the waiter, leaned back in his seat and sipped slowly from his rum and coke.
-Our interview almost never happened, wobbling over a mix up of schedules and his stage shows.
+Then he handed the menu back to the waiter, leant back in his seat and sipped slowly from his rum and coke.
+Our interview had almost never happened, wobbling over a mix up of schedules and his stage shows.
 But early that Wednesday morning, the lights turned green.
-Late afternoon came quickly, we picked a restaurant, and now I am sitting a few feet from an MC who had soundtracked my early adolescence, late teenage years and my current mid-twenties.
+Late afternoon came quickly, a restaurant was picked and now I found myself sitting a few feet from an MC who had soundtracked my early adolescence, late teenage years and my current mid-twenties.

 D Double sipped his alcohol, waited for his fish, and spoke to me about his future plans.
 He had just returned to the UK from Canada he said, where he had opened up for Cam’ron, and then after-partied with Lennox Lewis.
-The schedule seemed tiring but if fatigue had set in, you wouldn't know.
+The schedule seemed tiring but if fatigue had set in, it appeared that I or nobody else would know.
 Peace was his natural frequency.
 His voice was as soft as cotton.
 “I’ve always been laid-back,” he said.
 “That’s how I approach it, until the last moment.
 That’s just my character.
 I’m not in character, this is just me.”

 Noisey: Has that attitude been a benefit in your career?